SAP-samples/teched2023-AD161/exercises/Ex9/README.md

 ![](/exercises/Ex9/images/terminal.png)

-The terminal opens, copy the following command and, past it in the terminal, and press Enter to run the test.
+The terminal opens, copy the following command and, paste it in the terminal, and press Enter to run the test.

 ```
 basctl --command lcap.applicationLogic.runTest